-* Fiber in this case refers to corn and grain sorghum fiber exclusively.

 NOTE: Authority cited: Sections 38510, 38530, 38560, 38560.5, 38571, 38580, 39600, 39601, 41510, 41511 and 43018, Health and Safety Code; 42 U.S.C. section 7545; and Western Oil and Gas Ass'n v.
 Orange County Air Pollution Control District, 14 Cal.3d 411, 121 Cal.Rptr.
 249 (1975).
 Reference: Sections 38501, 38510, 39515, 39516, 38571, 38580, 39000, 39001, 39002, 39003, 39515, 39516, 41510, 41511 and 43000, Health and Safety Code; Section 25000.5, Public Resources Code; and Western Oil and Gas Ass'n v.
 Orange County Air Pollution Control District, 14 Cal.3d 411, 121 Cal.Rptr.
 249 (1975).

 95488.4.
 Relationship of Pathway Carbon Intensities to Units of Fuel Sold in California.

 LCFS CIs represent the life cycle greenhouse gas emissions, expressed in a per-megajoule of finished-fuel energy basis, associated with long-term, steady-state fuel production operations.
 Actual CIs vary over time due to a variety of factors, including but not limited to seasonality, feedstock properties, plant maintenance, and unplanned interruptions and shutdowns.
-A fuel production operation will not be found to be in violation of its certified pathway based on CI unless a CI calculated from production data covering 24 months of operations is higher than the certified CI reported for that fuel in the LRT-CBTS system.
-A fuel pathway applicant may add a conservative margin of safety, of a magnitude determined by the applicant, to increase the certified CI above the operational CI calculated based on the data submitted in the initial fuel pathway application, to account for potential process variability and diminish the risk of non-compliance with the certified CI.
+A fuel production operation will not be found to be in violation of its certified pathway based on CI unless a CI calculated from production data covering 24 months of operations is higher than the certified CI reported for that fuel in the LRT-CBTS system and the fuel pathway holder fails to satisfy an applicable deficit obligation for a verified CI exceedance specified in 95486.1(g).
+A fuel pathway holder may add a conservative margin of safety, of a magnitude determined by the applicant, to increase the certified CI above the operational CI calculated based on the data submitted in the initial fuel pathway application, to account for potential process variability and diminish the risk of non-compliance with the certified CI.
 Fuel producers labeling fuel sold in California with LCFS CIs (in product transfer or similar documents), and fuel reporting entities using those CIs to report the fuel in the LRT-CBTS system, must ensure that the fuel so labeled and so reported will be found to have a life cycle CI, as calculated from production data covering 24 months of operation, that is equal to or less than the CIs reported in the LRT-CBTS system and on product transfer documents.
 Fuel reporting entities shall not report fuel sales under any LCFS CI unless the actual CI of that fuel, calculated as described in this subarticle, is equal to or less than the LCFS CI under which sales of that fuel are reported in the LRT-CBTS system.

 General Rule.
 Except as provided in subdivision (c) below, fuel producers and fuel reporting entities covered by this regulation order must associate a CI with each unit of fuel sold in California.
 In general, fuel producers and fuel reporting entities shall assign all units of fuel produced while a given set of production parameters is in effect the same CI, regardless whether those units will be sold in California.
 For example, where a producer uses both biogas and natural gas as process fuel, the producer shall assign all units produced a single CI that reflects the mix of process fuels used to produce those units; the producer shall not assign the units destined for the California market a CI associated only with the use of biogas.